-4.3 Stock Condition Surveys AHBs are asked to confirm if the organisation carries out stock condition surveys and if they are externally validated.
-In line with the requirements of the Financial Standard, all Tie organisations are required to perform regular Stock Condi Surveys and ensure they are externally validated.
-If the AHB has not yet carried out a Stock Condition Survey, it is asked to explain how the organisation is working towards this requirement The level of sinking fund should be determined by reference to condition of the stock and the projected future works required.
-I can only be ascertained by the AHB through stock condi- surveys which look at all parts of a building to assess the condi- and state of repair and plan for immediate and long-term fut- works.
-This ition ition The Regulation Office requires assurances that the stock condi- survey, and the methodology used by an AHB to determine associated future funding requirements, is appropriate.
+4.3 Stock Condition Surveys AHBs are asked to confirm if the organisation carries out stock condition surveys and if they are externally validated. • All Tier 3 organisations are required to perform regular Stock Condition Surveys and ensure they are externally validated.
+If the AHB has not yet carried out a Stock Condition Survey, it is asked to explain how the organisation is working towards meeting this requirement. • The level of sinking fund should be determined by reference to the condition of the stock and the projected future works required.
+This can only be ascertained by the AHB through stock condition surveys which look at all parts of a building to assess the condition and state of repair and plan for immediate and long-term future works. • The Regulation Office requires assurances that the stock condition survey, and the methodology used by an AHB to determine the associated future funding requirements, is appropriate.
 4.4 Sinking Fund Confirm if the organisation has a sinking fund in place.
-Confirm if provision to the sinking fund is based on the results of the Stock Condition Survey.
+Confirm if provision to the sinking fund is based on the results of the stock condition survey.
 Confirm if there is a policy relating to the provision of the sinking fund.
-Provide details of sinking fund provision.
-A sinking fund is required for the longer term systematic repair refurbishment of housing stock, e.g. roof repair. and 4.5 Loan Summary Indicate if the organisation has any outstanding loans.
-If yes, indicate the amount of the total loans outstanding at 1st January 2017.
-AHBs that have private financing are required to indicate the t value of loans on the organisations balance sheet, excluding b CAS and CLSS funding.
+Provide details of sinking fund provision. • A sinking fund is required for the longer term systematic repair and refurbishment of housing stock, e.g. roof repair.
+4.5 Loan Summary Indicate if the organisation has any outstanding loans.
+If yes, indicate the amount of the total loans outstanding at 1st January 2017. • AHBs that have private financing are required to indicate the total value of loans on the organisation's balance sheet, excluding both CAS and CLSS funding.
 Indicate the amount of new loans acquired during the year.
 Detail the capital repayments made during 2017.
 Indicate the amount of total loans outstanding at 31st December 2017.
-Indicate the estimated average interest rate payable on these loans. • The Regulation Office requires visibility on the private financing an organisation, new loans acquired and capital repayme Financial viability is about being able to generate sufficient inco to meet operating payments and debt repayments commitments as they fall due, while maintaining the AHB's hous assets and service level. nts. ome and
+Indicate the estimated average interest rate payable on these loans.
+Provide details of the source and purpose of the loans. • The Regulation Office requires visibility on the private financing of an organisation, new loans acquired and capital repayments.
+Financial viability is about being able to generate sufficient income to meet operating payments and debt repayments and commitments as they fall due, while maintaining the AHB's housing assets and service level.